 2) Research Assistantship: The research assistantship program allows students to participate in more directed summer research experiences under the guidance of a Harvard faculty member.
 Each winter, the Center solicits a wide variety of research assistant opportunities from its Faculty Associates and lists them here on the program website.
 Students interested in a research assistantship position should 1) identify an assistantship opportunity of interest to them, 2) contact the faculty member sponsoring the assistantship and meet with them to discuss their eligibility, and 3) complete the online application form.

 Award amounts for summer research opportunities are typically between $500-$3,500, and are intended to be applied towards living expenses (room, board), travel expenses related to research activities, and minor research expenses (for students doing independent research projects) for up to 10 weeks.
 Awards are not intended to serve as a salary stipend for students.

 View the current list of summer 2016 research assistantship opportunities (additional assistantships are expected to be added through the end of February, so please check back periodically for new opportunities).

 Are you a HUCE Faculty Associate interested in submitting a research assistant opportunity?
 If so, please submit a paragraph describing the project and the assistantship responsibilities to Eric Simms.

 To view independent research projects and research assistantships that have been funded previously, please visit:

-The Center gratefully acknowledges Bertram Cohn and Barbara Wu & Eric Larson for their generous support of the Undergraduate Summer Research Fund.
+The Center gratefully acknowledges Bertram Cohn for his generous support of the Undergraduate Summer Research Fund.